 Washington, D.C.
-Federal Employment Attorney for Harassment
+Federal Employment Attorneys for Harassment

-Lawyer for Harassment and Hostile Work Environment Claims in Washington, D.C.
+Lawyers for Harassment and Hostile Work Environment Claims in Washington, D.C.

 Harassment in the federal workplace can take many forms.
 Federal employees in Washington, D.C., have the right to work in an environment free from harassment based on protected characteristics such as sex, race, religion, disability, and more.
 Unfortunately, employees may still encounter unwelcome behavior that disrupts their ability to perform their jobs, diminishes morale, and threatens their professional standing.

 Federal employment laws prohibit harassment that is severe or pervasive enough to create a hostile or intimidating work environment.
 This applies to conduct by supervisors, coworkers, contractors, and even clients or members of the public, depending on the circumstances.
 Understanding what qualifies as harassment and knowing how to respond is essential for protecting your rights.
-At Federal Employee Legal Services Center, our federal employee harassment attorney can assist with identifying unlawful behavior, filing Equal Employment Opportunity (EEO) claims, and pursuing legal remedies when agencies fail to act.
+At the Federal Employee Legal Services Center, our federal employee harassment attorneys can assist with identifying unlawful behavior, filing Equal Employment Opportunity (EEO) claims, and pursuing legal remedies when agencies fail to act.

 Sexual Harassment in the Federal Workplace